rafalp/Misago/dev-docs/plugins/hooks/get-thread-replies-page-context-data-hook.md

 #### `action: GetThreadRepliesPageContextDataHookAction`

-A standard Misago function used to get the template context data for the thread replies page.
+Misago function used to get the template context data for the thread replies page.

 See the [action](#action) section for details.